How to Use Brace Expansion in Bash Scripting [3 Cases]

 Creating folders using brace expansion in BashAs you can see, the program created three different directories by expanding the list within curly braces.

-Case 2: Brace Expansion of a Range to Create Sequence of Files
+Case 2: Brace Expansion to Create a Sequence of Files

 Brace expansion is super useful when you use it for expanding a range.
 To expand a range the start and the end of the range should be specified within the curly braces separated by two dots.
 The syntax should be- “{start . . end}”.
-Let’s create a Bash script that will make files for each day of a particular month using brace expansion of a range.
+The below Bash script will make files for each day of a particular month using brace expansion of a range:

 #!/bin/bash